VictorNoeBecerra/fastapi-course/README.md

 - Creating APIs quickly and efficiently.
 - Using Pydantic for data validation.
 - Exploring async capabilities for concurrent requests.

+In this course, we will be building an API that allows us to create billing accounts for our clients.

 Feel free to explore the repository and learn alongside me!